cosmos/relayer/README.md

    $ rly chains edit chain-b key relayer-chain-b
    ```

-6. Both relayer accounts, e.g. `relayer-chain-a` and `relayer-chain-b`, need to
+6. Both relayer accounts, for example `relayer-chain-a` and `relayer-chain-b`, need to
    funded with tokens in order to successfully sign and relay transactions
    between the IBC-connected networks.
 How this occurs depends on the network,
-   context and environment, e.g. local or test networks can use a faucet.
+   context and environment, for example local or test networks can use a faucet.

 7. Ensure both relayer accounts are funded by querying each.

    ```shell